arjundevensharma/SiriEmulation/README.md

-# SiriModel
+# SiriEmulation
-Comprehensive AI voice command classification model through intent classification and NER using TensorFlow and BERT.
+Comprehensive AI voice command classification model through intent classification and Named Entity Recognition (NER) using TensorFlow and a pre-trained Bidirectional Encoder Representations from Transformers (BERT) model.
+Developed in December 2022.